3 Well Data File Formats

 Curve Information section from a LAS file as a pandas DataFrame

 This is where the rich library comes in handy.
 It lets you display structured information in the terminal in a way that’s clear, readable, and surprisingly effective for quick sanity checks.
+By combining lasio and rich, you can build a lightweight inspection step that catches these issues early, before they propagate into plots, models, or reports.

 If you don’t already have it installed: